Don't Wait Till it's Overdue: Spotting Dangerous Trees

 Is it safe to remove the tree by yourself?

-Tree removal is a complex and potentially dangerous task.
-It is best to leave the task to experts who can ensure the safety of yourself and others.
+Tree removal is a complex and possibly dangerous job.
+It is best to leave the task to experts who can protect yourself and others.

 Conclusion